George Cecil Ives: Order of Chaeronea

+Hiring the Goddard family

+In 1911 Ives was living at 196 Adelaide Road, London.
+He employed his life-long friend James Goddard (born 1868 Bentworth, Hampshire) as his valet.
+Goddard's wife and children were also employed by Ives during their lifetimes.

+Studies in sexual psychology, birth control, venereal disease, and prostitution

 In 1914, Ives, together with Edward Carpenter, Magnus Hirschfeld, Laurence Housman and others, founded the British Society for the Study of Sex Psychology.
 He also kept in touch with other progressive psychologists such as Havelock Ellis and Professor Cesare Lombroso.
 The topics addressed by the Society in lectures and publications included: the promotion of the scientific study of sex and a more rational attitude towards sexual conduct; problems and questions connected with sexual psychology (from medical, juridical, and sociological aspects), birth control, abortion, sterilisation, venereal diseases, and all aspects of prostitution.
 In 1931, the organisation became the British Sexological Society.
 Ives was the archivist for the Society, whose papers were purchased by the Harry Ransom Center at the University of Texas at Austin (at which point they left the UK).

+Studies of European prisons and penal methods

 Ives also visited prisons across Europe and specialised in the study of penal methods, particularly those of England.
 He lectured and published books on the topic.

+Death

 He died in 1950, aged 82, in London.
-He was cremated at Golders Green Crematorium and was buried in the village of Bentworth, Hampshire.
+He was cremated at Golders Green Crematorium.
+He expressed a wish in his will that "No Jewish or Christian Texts or Emblems shall be placed on my tomb."